timsuchanek/lycheeJS/ROADMAP.md

 ## v0.8.5

+- sorbet.plugin.Fertilizer should auto-build environments for all projects
-- sorbet.module.Package should auto-update the lychee.pkg files in projects based on file tree
+- sorbet.plugin.Package should auto-update the lychee.pkg files in projects based on file tree
 - API: lychee.Renderer
 - API: lychee.Storage
 - API: lychee.data Stack